Review

 About kkairos

-Here at CGR, kkairos mostly takes a back-seat approach offering his services as Wordpress theme monkey and occasionally offering advice to writers.
+Here at CGR, kkairos mostly takes a back-seat approach, offering his services as one of a few Wordpress theme monkeys and occasionally offers advice or prayers to writers.